pluginkollektiv/statify/readme.txt

 ## Changelog ##

 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 1.5.0 (2017-03-23) ###
+* Switched to minimal PHP version 5.3
+* Added more flexible settings for period of data saving and the number of entries shown in top lists
+* Added validation of form data before saving settings
+* Moved all documentation to [wordpress.org](https://wordpress.org/plugins/statify/).
+* Added optional referrer spam protection (can be activated via the Statify settings).
+* Improved conformance to the WordPress coding guidelines
+* Bugfix for multi-site installations: Don't track network admin url.
+* Changed hook name `statify_skip_tracking` to `statify__skip_tracking`.

 ### 1.4.4 ###
 * Renamed the handle of the Raphael JS library.
 This fixed a bug, where raphael couldn't work properly when also loaded with Antispam Bee.